 I received a message from someone asking if it was necessary that he go to court for a Workers Compensation surveillance that he worked on for a couple of hours.
 He stated he was only filling in for someone briefly and didn’t see any activity when he was working the surveillance.
 He wanted to know if that was normal or necessary that he be there because he only worked it for a short period of time.
 This would be the first time he would be required to go to court for a surveillance that he worked.

-I could sense in his messages to that he had some anxiety about going to court for the first time and this is understandable.
+I could sense in his messages that he had some anxiety about going to court for the first time and this is understandable.
 Going to court for anything can feel a bit overwhelming especially when you don’t know what to expect or what questions are going to be asked of you.
-Wondering if the other lawyer is going to try and trick you while you are on the stand testifying or drill you with questions that you can’t answer or don’t know the answer to.

-As I sit here and write this I don’t know that I can remember the first time I went to court for a surveillance I worked but I went to court quite a bit early in my career when I was working in California.
+As I sit here and write this I don’t know that I can remember the first time I went to court.
+I do remember going to court many times early in my career.
 Many of the court appearances I was required to make never went passed me waiting in the main room with the person I had conducted surveillance on (awkward).
-Many times the lawyers and judge would review the video and the video would typically contradict the individuals injury claims and they would settle or change their mind and not require me to testify.
+Many times the lawyers and judge would review the video without me in the room.
+The attorney would then tell me that my testimony was not needed as the claimant had decided to settle.

-On workers compensation claims that did require me to testify, the experience was a bit different every time.
+On workers compensation court cases that did require me to testify, the experience was a bit different every time.

 Let me give you an idea of what usually takes place when you have to testify to your surveillance investigation.

-First let me say that the surveillance you conducted for the insurance company might have been in anticipation of the insurance company knowing that the insurance claim was not going to settle.
-They are looking for any evidence to contradict the claimant’s (the person you are conducting surveillance on) claim.
+First, let me say that the surveillance you conducted for the insurance company might have been in anticipation of the insurance company knowing that the insurance claim was not going to settle.
+And the insurance company might be looking for any evidence to contradict the claimant’s (the person you are conducting surveillance on) claim.
 You then go to your surveillance and conduct surveillance investigation in a non-bias manner.
 You do everything legally and to the best of your ability.
-You document what you got on video and what you observed without capturing it on video.
-Everything is done ethically so there is no question to the legitimacy of your efforts.
+You document what you got on video and what you observed without capturing it on video in your report.
+Everything is done ethically so there is no question about to the legitimacy of your efforts.

 The client (typically the insurance company or third party administrator) receives your report and video detailing what happened during the surveillance.

 You will find that 99 percent of your surveillance investigations will not require you to go to court.
-In my experience I have found that when I am required to go to court it is for surveillance efforts I that happened 2 or 3 years prior to my request to go to court and testify, and generally it was for video that I obtained that completely contradicted the individual’s injury claims.
+In my experience, I have found that when I am required to go to court it is for surveillance efforts I that happened 2 or 3 years prior to my request to go to court and testify.
+Generally, times I have been asked to testify in court were the times that I obtained video that completely contradicted the individual’s injury claims.

-So if the client of your surveillance inveistgation requires that you be present to testify an attorney working on behalf of your client will contact you or the company you work for.
+If the client of your surveillance investigation requires that you be present to testify, an attorney working on behalf of your client will contact you or the company you work for.
 The client will inform you that you need to be available on a specific date and you will make yourself available.

-As the court date gets closer you need to review the video and reports.
-Specifically you need to insure that all the video is on the disk you are bringing to court and that all your report entries match up with your video.
+As the court date gets closer you should again review the video and report entries.
+Make sure all the video documentation matches the report entries.
 You might even want contact the attorney’s office to make sure that nothing has changed and the date, time and location are still the same.